farmonaut/farmonaut_api/README.md

 14. SensedDays == days on which satellite was successfully able to capture the satellite date (yyyymmdd)
 15. UID == unique identifier of your organization
 16. Weather == weather from the weather station nearest to the field.
+17. hUnits == Number of hectare units utilized for this field

 | Crop | CropCode |